ManakRaj-7/ManakRaj-7/README.md

-- 👋 Hi, I’m @ManakRaj-7
+### 👋 Hey there, I'm Manak Raj

-- 👀 I’m interested in computer science
+- 👨‍💻 I’m into everything in the field of computer science — from full-stack development to solving complex DSA problems.
-- 🌱 I’m currently learning for opportunites
+- 🌱 Currently building projects with treding technologies and the MERN stack.
-- 💞️ I’m looking to collaborate on great projects
+- 🤝 Always open to collaborating on meaningful and impactful projects.
-- 📫 How to reach me - via my social media accounts
+- 📫 Reach me at: [gmail](7manakraj@gmail.com) or [LinkedIn](https://linkedin.com/in/manak-raj-427306282)
+- ⚡ Fun fact: I don’t just code — I create things that matter.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I code because I love it

 <!---
 ManakRaj-7/ManakRaj-7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.